aquaxyz/games-identity-sdk/README.md

 const verifyUserIdentity = async () => {
     await aquaIdentity.verifyUserIdentity({
         walletAddress: YOUR_WALLET_ADDRESS, // Replace YOUR_WALLET_ADDRESS with the wallet address that needs to be verified
-        token: YOUR_TOKEN // Replace YOUR_TOKEN with the jwt token
+        jwtToken: YOUR_TOKEN // Replace YOUR_TOKEN with the jwt token

     })
 }